 Connecticut also has several wage notice requirements by state.
 Employers must provide wage statements that include the following information:

-The laws for Delaware primarily concern wage change notice requirements by state.
+The relevant wage laws for Delaware primarily concern wage change notice requirements by state.
 In-state employers must provide notification of following:

 It may not be a state, but Washington, D.C. has its own wage notice requirements.
 Specifically, all D.C. employers must provide a wage statement that includes: